-Three standing poses to come back into the legs again: Trikonasana with a block for the bottom hand, Parsvottonasana with two blocks modified according to your capacity, and then a full standing forward bend with legs wide apart, Prasarita Padottanasana.
+Three standing poses to come back into the legs again: Trikonasana with a block for the bottom hand, Parsvottanasana with two blocks modified according to your capacity, and then a full standing forward bend with legs wide apart, Prasarita Padottanasana.

 Chair twists: the legs wide straddling the chair.
 This anchors the hips and opens across the pelvis as you turn.
 And sitting sideways on the chair for a deeper chair twist.

 To finish the session, take a bolster and blanket for supported Setu Bandha.
-Try taking the legs wide, heels to the floor for better pelvic opening and further lift into the sacrum.
-Slide back to rest the back on the floor and then go forward in simple cross-legs forehead to the bolster.
+Try taking the legs wide, heels to the floor for better pelvic opening, and further lift into the sacrum.
+Slide back to rest the back on the floor and then go forward in Simple Cross-Legs (forehead to the bolster).
 Savasana.